The Ultimate Guide to Net Income Calculation: Formulas and Examples

 This method of calculating net income uses gross income and deducts total expenses from the same.
 The simplified formula for net income is listed below:

-Your net income can be positive or negative, and when it is negative, it indicates that your expenses were higher than the income you generated for your business.
+Your net income can be positive or negative.
+When it’s negative, it indicates that your expenses were higher than the income you generated for your business.

 Let’s understand the net income formula with the help of an example: